mvilbrandt/mvilbrandt.github.io/README.md

 This model schedules project tasks to minimize completion time, identifying the critical path — the longest sequence of dependent tasks that determines the project's minimum duration.
 Below is the html link to the model.

 [Widgets](https://mvilbrandt.github.io/Widgets.html)

+## Data Visualization Projects

+I have developed a wide range of data visualizations using SQL and RStudio, showcasing my ability to extract, analyze, and present complex datasets in a clear and impactful manner.
+Below are a few selected examples from a final project in my capstone class for my Digital Media Analytics Certificate.